pranavan15/mongodb-user-store-wso2-is/README.md

 ### Configuring MongoDB as the Primary User Store

 The above configurations are good enough for you to use the MongoDB as a secondary user store manager.
-However, in order to use the MongoDB as the primary user store of product-IS you require some additional configurations.
+However, in order to use the MongoDB as the primary user store of product-IS you require some additional configurations as follow.

-After following steps 1-7, prior to start the IS server, add the following in the `user-mgt.xml` file of product-IS.
+9. After following steps 1-7, prior to start the IS server, add the following in the `user-mgt.xml` file of product-IS.
 You can find this file inside `/repository/conf` folder.

+##### user-mgt.xml
 ```xml
    <UserStoreManager class="org.wso2.carbon.mongodb.userstoremanager.MongoDBUserStoreManager">
 	<Property name="TenantManager">org.wso2.carbon.user.core.tenant.JDBCTenantManager</Property>